nextflow-io/nextflow/docs/dsl2.md

     foo.out.samples_bam.view()
 }
 ```

-If you're referencing the named output right at the point where the process is being executed, you don't need to use the `.out` syntax.
-This is the more concise method.
-For instance:
+If referencing a named output as the process is invoked, you can use a more concise syntax:

 ```groovy
 workflow {
     ch_example = foo().samples_bam